hackersifu/machine-learning-notes/README.md

 ML is hard!
 Have empathy for the process and knowledge.
 ML folks have worked hard.
 If you don't want PII in your model, don't put it into the model!
 - Just because you found it publicly, doesn't mean it should be.
+Review models on HuggingFace!
+Are you testing against a known model?

+# Notes to feed ChatGPT
+Describe what shape and reshape are in machine learning.
+Describe what normalize and unnormalize are in machine learning.
+Gradient Descent
+What is `torch.clamp`?

 # Need to learn
 Dataset